Ayeshan-Oshitha/Tutorial--Mosh--NextJs/001-Part-One/Docs/Notes.md

 Extra - If we use caching, in production the app will behave like a **static site** — it will not re-render.
 However, if we **disable caching,** Next.js will render the page dynamically at request time.

 <img src="./images/image-9.png" width="600">

+# 2. Styling

+## DaisyUI

+DaisyUI is a Tailwind CSS plugin.
+It provides pre-built Tailwind components and themes, so it requires Tailwind CSS.